wp-plugins/spam-free-wordpress/readme.txt

 Yes.

+= Why can't I see the password field on the comment form =

+To see the password field you must be logged out of your WordPress blog account.
+Step 1 is making sure Spam Free Wordpress is configured to work with your theme's comments.php file.

+= Do readers need to accept cookies or to have Javascript enabled? =

+No. Spam Free Wordpress uses anonymous password authentication the reader types into the comment form.

 == Screenshots ==

 1. If Spam Free Wordpress is installed correctly there will be a Password field on the comment form.
 Each time a reader leaves a comment they type in that password, or copy and paste it, to leave a comment.